• ECTS

 Know-how and skills

-The program offers general theoretical courses in Biochemistry, Biology and Chemistry and the corresponding practical courses.
+The program offers general theoretical instruction in biochemistry, biology, and chemistry, along with corresponding practical instruction.

-The training is adapted to the needs of academic and industrial research laboratories.
+The training is tailored to the needs of academic and industrial research laboratories.

 The skills to be acquired during this training are based on

-- fundamental knowledge in biochemistry (metabolic, cellular and structural),
+- fundamental knowledge of biochemistry (metabolic, cellular, and structural),

 - the ability to analyze and synthesize scientific data

-All of the skills acquired at the Biology-Chemistry interface enable the student to adapt
+The skills acquired at the interface between biology and chemistry enable students to adapt

 Read more